How To Clear A Blocked Waste Pipe

 Types of Household Waste Pipe

-In general, household waste pipes come in three different sizes.
+In general, household waste pipes come in three different sizes in the UK.
 32mm for hand basins and 40mm for showers, washing machines, sinks and baths.
 Toilets usually have a 110mm pipe.
 Every waste pipe in your home must slope downwards at a rate of at least 20mm per metre, this is to ensure the water flows properly.

 Kitchen sink blockages are usually a result of oil and fats being poured down the sink.
-Over time these fats and oils can harden over time, inside your waste pipes.
+These fats and oils can harden over time inside your waste pipes.
 Once they start to solidify, waste food particles then start to accumulate.

 Another problem some people experience with kitchen sinks are issues related to washing machine or dishwasher waste.
 This is because these appliances usually share the same drain as a kitchen sink.
 Waste from a dishwasher can be particularly problematic, as dishwasher soap can harden and buildup in pipes.